Effect of quasiperiodic and random noise on many-body dynamical decoupling protocols: Numerics on spin chains

 \subsection{Scaling with system size, random noise, and single spin simulations}

 In Fig.~\ref{fig:ns1_scalingL} (a), we focus on the scaling of the data with system size $L$.
-This is rather challenging to quantify since the system sizes available are rather small, and data for even smaller $L$ appears to be rather jaggedy.
+This is rather challenging to quantify since the system sizes available are rather small, and data for even smaller $L$ appears to be rather jagged.
 It is natural to assume that the relaxation of the global operator $X_1$ should be proportional to the number of local processes flipping spins, which would suggest a relaxation rate $\sim L$.
 However, we note that the linear ramp for the $L = 10, 12$ cases appear to lay on top of one another almost perfectly, while there is significant departure between these cuvres and those obtained for $L = 8$.
 It is thus challenging to draw any conclusions about this given the system sizes accessible numerically.
 We also plot, in this figure, the relaxation obtained from synchronous random noise.
-We note that the relaxation curve in this case appears to have no logarithmic relaxation regime, as can be expected due to a lack of long correlations in time.
+We note that the relaxation curve in this case appears to have no logarithmic relaxation regime, as can be expected due to a lack of long-time correlations in the spectral function of such noise.
 We indeed find complete relaxation within the simulation times accessible for the largest $\epsilon$.
-In general, the relaxation rate determining the linear ramp appears to be a factor of $10$ larger than that observed in the Fibonacci noise case; this is likely due to the actual amplitude of the spectral function of the random noise for the same $\epsilon$ being somewhat larger than that of the Fibonacci case; see caption of Fig.~\ref{fig:noisespectrum}.
-We do not show here, for the sake of clarity, simulations for the asynchronous noise but we note that it is of the same form as the synchronous case, and perhaps surprisingly, has a lower relaxation rate than the latter for all parameters we simulate.

 In Fig.~\ref{fig:ns1_scalingL} (b), we plot the extreme case of $L = 1$ for comparison.
-Here we show a single spin in a static magnetic field $\vs{B} = \frac{1}{\sqrt{6}} \left[ \hat{x} + \hat{y} + 2\hat{z} \right]$ driven by the unitary $X_1 = \sigma_x$.
+Here we show a single spin in a static magnetic field $\vs{B}$, with $\abs{\vs{B}} = 1$, driven by the unitary $X_1 = \sigma_x$.
+To obtain smooth curves, we average over $1600$ runs corresponding to different values of the spin Hamiltonian governed by $\vs{B}$.
 We generally see the same features as seen in larger system sizes $L = 8,10,12$---a plateau given by the ideal polyfractal protocol, which gives way to a linear ramp at some late time, followed by the saturation of further relaxation.
-The data is extremely choppy and varies considerably from one amplitude $\epsilon$ to the next but the general trends appear to be mimicked in this setup.
 This again suggests the importance of the noise spectra in determining the full extent of the relaxation curves, to which we now turn.